 A new publication from A Rocha India

 A Rocha India have been using camera traps to monitor and track mammals in Bannerghatta National Park since 2012.
 Their newly published book, The Mammals of Bannerghatta National Park: A Camera Trap Inventory, offers a hope-inspiring record of the results of this research.
+[Edit: Now also available in PDF for educational and non-commercial purposes.]

 As the burgeoning city of Bangalore is located less than 22 km from the park, urban encroachment poses an ever present challenge to maintaining biodiversity.